bibleexchange/romans__textbook/textbook/en/0703_pauls-captivity-to-the-law-of-sin.md

 ### The "I's" in this section

 A key to the meaning of this section is found in the repetition of Paul referring to himself ("I", "me", "my").
-At least, 48 times in this chapter, Paul exposes his own weakness without a single mention of the Holy Ghost. **NOTE**: In chapter 7 the law is mentioned more than 20 times and in Chapter 8 the Holy Spirit is mentioned more than 20 times.
+At least, 48 times in this chapter, Paul exposes his own weakness without a single mention of the Holy Ghost. **Note**: In chapter 7 the law is mentioned more than 20 times and in Chapter 8 the Holy Spirit is mentioned more than 20 times.

 This voice taken in this section is in part a case of Paul using diplomacy.
 Instead of giving his religious and zealous readers cause to be defensive, Paul reaches out to his brethren and is self-critical and testifies of his experience under the law.